30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 Your reasons for asking for a pay raise should be valid and justifiable.
 You are supposed to come up with a list of things that you have accomplished for the company you are working for over the years.

-You should also put into consideration the last time you were given a pay raise.
-You should also ensure that you do not leave out the accomplishments that brought about a positive impact on the company.
+You should also take into consideration the last time you were given a pay raise.
+You should also ensure that you do not leave out the accomplishments that had a positive impact on the company.

-Sometimes asking for a pay rise can be an uphill task.
-This is because It is not a sure deal whether your request will be approved or not.
-Besides, if not done right you may leave a negative impression.
+Sometimes asking for a pay raise can be an uphill task.
+This is because it is not a sure thing whether your request will be approved or not.
+Besides, if not done right, you may leave a negative impression.
 It might be your right to ask for a raise but it also lies within your employer’s rights to deny or approve it.

 The company or organization is doing well financially.